 This study identified the epidemiological features of OHCA caused by anaphylaxis and outcome-associated factors using a nationwide database from Japan.
-Witnessed OHCAs were associated with better neurologically
+Witnessed OHCAs were associated with better neurologically favourable outcomes than unwitnessed OHCAs.
+Airway complications requiring advanced airway management were associated with poor outcomes.
+Although the number of target cases was small, this study is meaningful because the analysis is based on extensive statistical data representing Japan.

 Our findings showed that, of 1000 OHCA cases, approximately 0.3 were caused by anaphylaxis.
-This finding was much lower than previously reported in South Korea (1.2) of 1000 OHCA cases).
-10 In this study, the proportion of all OHCA cases in the total population was 115.4 per 100 000 people per year, and OHCA caused by anaphylaxis was 0.039; the South Korean report was 49.0 and 0.058, respectively.
+This finding was much lower than previously reported in South Korea (1.2 of 1000 OHCA cases).
+In this study, the proportion of all OHCA cases in the total population was 115.4 per 100 000 people per year, and OHCA caused by anaphylaxis was 0.039; the South Korean report was 49.0 and 0.058, respectively.
 In Japan, instances of OHCA caused by anaphylaxis were also low, about two-thirds of that reported in South Korea.
 Potential differences in incidence rates between countries and regions cannot be ruled out as a factor for low incidence in Japan.
 Nevertheless, the diagnosis of anaphylaxis relies on the clinician's assessment based on allergen exposure and characteristic clinical symptoms.
 Non-compliance with biomarker measurements may also reduce diagnostic ability.
-In addition, some patients with Kounis syndrome18 may have been diagnosed and treated as pure cardiogenic events.
+In addition, some patients with Kounis syndrome may have been diagnosed and treated as pure cardiogenic events.

 As reported in South Korea, our results indicate that the incidence of anaphylaxis-induced OHCA increased during the day and summer.
-10 In addition, non-elderly and male patients had increased rates of anaphylaxisinduced OHCA.
+In addition, non-elderly and male patients had increased rates of anaphylaxisinduced OHCA.
 In Japan, anaphylaxis is reported to kill 50-80 people each year, and drugs and bee stings cause most cases.
-19 The high number of insect bites and stings (especially bee stings) in the summer20 might be one of the factors contributing to the increased rate of anaphylaxis-induced OHCA in this season.
-Physical and environmental factors, such as exercise and sunlight, were associated with the risk of anaphylaxis,21 which may also explain the increased rate of anaphylaxis during summer.
+The high number of insect bites and stings (especially bee stings) in the summer might be one of the factors contributing to the increased rate of anaphylaxis-induced OHCA in this season.
+Physical and environmental factors, such as exercise and sunlight, were associated with the risk of anaphylaxis, which may also explain the increased rate of anaphylaxis during summer.

-OHCA caused by anaphylaxis has been associated with better outcomes than other types of non-cardiac OHCA.22 In this study, witnessed OHCAs, particularly those witnessed by bystanders, were associated with better outcomes.
+OHCA caused by anaphylaxis has been associated with better outcomes than other types of non-cardiac OHCA.
+In this study, witnessed OHCAs, particularly those witnessed by bystanders, were associated with better outcomes.
 Bystanders can witness the progression from the initial symptoms of anaphylaxis to worsening, and they were in a position to notice anomalies earlier than EMS and take necessary actions.
 Additionally, based on information from bystanders, EMS personnel potentially suspected anaphylaxis earlier after the onset of OHCA, which may explain why witnessed OHCA was associated with better outcomes.

-The causes of death from anaphylaxis include upper airway obstruction, circulatory insufficiency, bronchoconstriction and hypoxemia.3 Respiratory symptoms are more common than cardiovascular symptoms in anaphylaxis, and most cases of lethal anaphylaxis are caused by airway obstruction and severe asthma.
-423 In this study, advanced airway management for airway obstruction was the most detrimental factor associated with outcomes.
-In Japan, advanced airway management is generally performed by authorised paramedics when normal bag-valve-mask ventilation is insufficient.
-It was reported that the autopsy findings of anaphylactic shock death were predominantly pulmonary congestion/pulmonary oedema, upper airway oedema and bronchial mucus plug/severe swelling.24 Poor outcomes are, thus, likely to be associated with airway obstruction and bronchoconstriction requiring advanced airway management rather than with advanced airway management itself.
+The causes of death from anaphylaxis include upper airway obstruction, circulatory insufficiency, bronchoconstriction and hypoxemia.
+Respiratory symptoms are more common than cardiovascular symptoms in anaphylaxis, and most cases of lethal anaphylaxis are caused by airway obstruction and severe asthma.
+In this study, advanced airway management for airway obstruction was the most detrimental factor associated with outcomes.
+In Japan, advanced airway management is generally performed BMJ Open: first published as 10.1136/bmjopen-2022-062877 on 23 August 2022.
+Downloaded from http://bmjopen.bmj.com/ on October 14, 2023 by guest.
+Protected by copyright.

+by authorised paramedics when normal bag-valve-mask ventilation is insufficient.
+It was reported that the autopsy findings of anaphylactic shock death were predominantly pulmonary congestion/pulmonary oedema, upper airway oedema and bronchial mucus plug/severe swelling.
+Poor outcomes are, thus, likely to be associated with airway obstruction and bronchoconstriction requiring advanced airway management rather than with advanced airway management itself.